 - Dialing Area Code: +39 085

 - How to reach it: by road, s.s.
 5 Tiburtina; by motorway, A25 exit Torre de' Passeri.

 Follow us on Facebook

 In the vicinity artifacts have been found dating back to the late Bronze Age (11th-9th centuries BC).
 In the 11th century AD, when the monastery of St. Clemente a Casauria was founded, there was a group of farms called Victorrita or Bectorrita, which later came under the control of the monastery.

-- the Church of Santa Maria delle Grazie, with an imposing neoclassical facade and twin bell towers
+- The church of Santa Maria delle Grazie, with an imposing neoclassical facade and twin bell towers.

-- the Mazzara Palace, at the top of the village, hosting inside the Pinacoteca Fortunato Bellozzi
+- The Mazzara Palace, at the top of the village, hosting inside the Pinacoteca Fortunato Bellozzi.

-- the Majella National Park
+- The Majella National Park.

-Events & Festivities
+Events and Festivities

-- July: Festival of "arrosticini"
+- July: Festival of "arrosticini".